opulent/opulent-rails/README.md

 Or install it yourself as:

-    $ gem install opulent-sinatra
+    $ gem install opulent-rails

 ## Usage

 First of all, create `layout.op` and `index.op` inside of your views folder.

-Render your views with Opulent inside of Sinatra by simply using:
+Render your views with Opulent inside of Rails by simply using:

 ```ruby
 get '/' do